Appreciative Inquiry in Healthcare: Positive Questions to Bring out the Best

 - Build collaboration based on trust and a belief in the best of one another

 Although the book is designed to stimulate change in the healthcare arena, the questions are easily adapted to other professional environments.
-AI in Healthcare is available on Amazon.com or you may purchase a copy directly from the Center.
+AI in Healthcare is available on Amazon, or purchase a copy directly from the Center.

 "This book in particular serves me well in my work in [university] hospitals to bring people together . . . on a joint discovery of a positive outcome in an environment with rising patient numbers and ever shrinking budgets that are a challenge for all medical and non-medical staff.
 This book provides directly usable positive questions for this environment that helps me . . . by not needing to invent the wheel.
 Great work, well done!"